 Number of hours per week indicates the total number of hours you should dedicate to the course, which includes time spent in lectures and your own time spent on individual study and research.

 Where can I study my course?

-Students based near to one of the listed colleges may choose to apply to, and be enrolled and supported by, their local campus.
+- Students based near to one of the listed campuses may choose to apply to, and be enrolled and supported by, their local campus

 For students normally domiciled in Scotland, with a term-time address in Scotland, the following fees apply: